- Overview of the Llandenny Ansteys

 - Betty [Bessie?]
 Irene Anstey (b 1907, married George A. Kouba and living in Prescott in 1960.
 She was still alive in 1965 when her father died, having looked after him for 17 years, and she eventually passed away in 2003).

-In 1909 the whole family emigrated to Chicago, America; then at some point they relocated to Iowa.
+At some point they relocated to Iowa from Chicago.
 They were in frequent touch with both William Daniel Anstey and George James Anstey.
 Fred eventually passed away on 10 January 1965 in Prescott Township (or Creston, Union County), Adams, Iowa – buried in Massena, Iowa, having easily reached his century of years.